Deploy Network File System

 You need to deploy the following computers and connect them on a local area network (LAN):

-To install Network File System on the server using Server Manager:
+Install Network File System on the server with Server Manager

-Under File and iSCSI Services, select File Server and Server for NFS.
-Click Add Features to include selected NFS features.
+- Under File and iSCSI Services, select File Server and Server for NFS.
+Select Add Features to include selected NFS features.

-To install Network File System on the server using Windows PowerShell:
+Install Network File System on the server with Windows PowerShell

 Configure NFS authentication

 When using the NFS version 4.1 and NFS version 3.0 protocols, you have the following authentication and security options.

 - Krb5.
 Uses the Kerberos version 5 protocol to authenticate users before granting access to the file share.